If you feel a dull, steady pain that feels like a band tightening around your head, you may have a tension headache.

 Call Your Doctor About a Headache If:

-You have a new kind of headache you've never felt before.
+You have a new kind of headache that you've never felt before.
 Does it happen the first thing in the morning, bring on vomiting, and then go away during the day?
 You may have high blood pressure or, in very rare cases, a brain tumor.
 See your doctor without delay.

-Do you have a high fever and severe pain with nausea and a stiff neck?
+You have a high fever and severe pain with nausea and a stiff neck.
 Does light hurt your eyes?
 You may have meningitis.
 Get medical help now.

 You are drowsy with dizziness, vertigo, nausea, or vomiting after a head injury.
 You may have a concussion.
 See your doctor right away.